Noni Jabavu: Later years

 During time spent in South Africa in 1976–77, researching a book about her father, Jabavu published a weekly column in the East London (Eastern Cape) newspaper Daily Dispatch, under the editorship of Donald Woods.

 She was awarded a lifetime achievement award by former Arts and Culture Minister Pallo Jordan, as well as a best literature award in the Eastern Cape by the then sports, art and culture minister, Nosimo Balindlela.

 Noni Jabavu died at the age of 88 in June 2008, at Lynette Elliott Frail Care Home, and was buried in East London, South Africa.
+Her legacy continues as she leaves behind her relatives-Mxolise jabavu etc and others.

 Legacy and influence

 Jabavu's family was reportedly in the process of making a documentary film about her life, started by Duma kaNdlovu (creator of the television show Muvhango), when funds provided by the Eastern Cape Arts Culture Council ran out.

 Jabavu has been cited as a role model by Margaret Busby, the first Black African woman to found a publishing company in the UK, in 1967, who a few years earlier while still at school had read about Jabavu.
 Writing by Jabavu was included in Busby's 1992 anthology Daughters of Africa.

+The book Noni Jabavu: A Stranger at Home, a collection of her Daily Dispatch columns compiled and introduced by Makhosazana Xaba and Athambile Masola, was published in 2023.

+In 2022, the book Nontando Noni Jabavu 1919–2008 was published by writer, editor and anthologist Asanda Sizani.